Bhekinkosi12/PorfolioLook/README.md

 # PorfolioLook

-A clear description of my projects
+A clear description of my projects and how my case studies are layed out